6real/csv-import/README.md

 for create build for production

 ## Files and uderstand how make modifications :
+(in French but I will translate this soon in EN)

 La plupart de la logique d'import  utilise une class PHP : ``class AjaxPost`` dans  ``/includes/AjaxPost.php``